Home › A to Z Dog Breeds › Shiba Inu

 Shibas are smart enough to blow you off if they know you don’t mean what you say.
 They are better for owners who have experience with training and other dogs.
 They may not be the best match for first time dog owners, or the average pet owner.

 Their fastidious and independent nature may be mistaken for rude or unfriendly.
 They may not be that warm and welcoming to strangers, but they are very closely bonded to their families.
-They remain loyal throughout their lifetime.
-Once they feel comfortable in their environment, they are compassionate, loving, and will do anything for their owners.

-These guys are moderately active indoors and will do just fine with an average sized yard.
+These guys are moderately active indoors and will do just fine with an average sized yard, outdoors.
 They also love daily walks and lots of attention.
 Even though they appear independent, they crave the attention of their owners.
 Leaving them alone for long periods of time can be problematic as they can develop separation anxiety.

 This breed of dog loves to keep itself clean and will avoid rain or mud puddles.
 These pups actually do very well traveling as well, which is good for people who travel or move around a lot.

-socialized at a very young age.
-The younger, the better when it comes to this
+Like most breeds, they need to be socialized at a very young age.
+The younger, the better when it comes to this breed.
+As natural born hunters, they like to show their independence and can be stubborn and narrow-minded when it comes to authority.

-Socialization will also help with their reserved behavior towards strangers.
 If they are not convinced that their owner is a strong and confident pack leader, they will take this to their advantage and try to reserve the spot of authority.
 The most important thing to know about owning is Shiba is to keep good human to canine communication.
 This is vital with this breed.

 Since the Shiba Inu was bred to hunt, when they are on walks, they have a tendency to want to run or dart off they see an interesting critter.
 Keep this in mind when letting them off of the leash.